Rangerz132/job-listing-app/README.md

 ## Features

-- Dynamic Filtering – Click on any job filter to refine the search results.
+- Dynamic Filtering: Click on any job filter to refine the search results.

-- Responsive Design – Optimized for all screen sizes using Tailwind CSS.
+- Responsive Design: Optimized for all screen sizes using Tailwind CSS.

-- Modular Components – Well-structured and reusable components.
+- Modular Components: Well-structured and reusable components.

-- State Management – Efficient data handling with Redux.
+- State Management: Efficient data handling with Redux.

-- Mock API – Simulated backend for handling job data.
+- Mock API: Simulated backend for handling job data.

 ## Media